California Western School of Law's Academic Achievement Programs complement the law school curriculum by helping

-The California Western Bar Review Program is designed help students transition into law practice.
-California Western School of Law offers three bar review courses:
+Program is designed help students transition into law practice.
+California Western School of Law offers

-Advanced Legal Analysis, taken in the second year.
+- Advanced Legal Analysis, taken in the second year.

-Pre-Bar Review, taken in the last trimester.
+- Pre-Bar Review, taken in the last trimester.

-Bar Review course, taken after graduation by qualifying students.
+- Bar Review course, taken after graduation by qualifying students.

-Academic Achievement Workshop
+The Academic Achievement